paypal/paypal-checkout-components/docs/cdn-npm.md

     3. You will get the following site-speed benefits:
        - The CDN script is hosted on Akamai Edge servers, which are geographically distributed for global users
        - The `checkout.js` script is also loaded inside the iframe and popup window for the PayPal Button and Checkout components.
          Loading the script from our CDN means we can load the same script from cache, saving your users bandwidth and extra download time.
+See [Performance](/performance.md)

     4. Backwards compatibility with previous versions of `checkout.js` is guaranteed.